Nagraggini/nagraggini/README.md

 # Hi 👋 Welcome!
 My name is Andrea Freud.

+Backend Developer • Java • Spring Boot

-I started this project to become a backend developer — not just by watching tutorials, but by building real systems and solving practical problems.
+I started this journey to become a backend developer — not just by watching tutorials, but by building real systems and solving practical problems.

 I am focused on mastering server-side logic, database management, and building scalable REST APIs.
 My goal is to design and maintain robust backend systems.
 <p> <a href="https://github.com/Nagraggini/Nagraggini/blob/main/Andrea_Freud_CV.pdf"> View My CV </a></p>